 – Join a growing community of practice of watershed educators from around the NYC Watershed region.

-– Learn about other watershed-related education programs, such as the Green Connections Program, Watershed Forestry Bus Tour Grants, Trees for Tribs tree plantings, NYC-DEP education programs, Catskills Watershed Corporation Education Grants, Trout in the Classroom, US Forest Service conservation education programs and more!
+– Learn about other watershed-related education programs, such as the Green Connections Program, Watershed Forestry Field Trip Grants, Trees for Tribs tree plantings, NYC-DEP education programs, Catskills Watershed Corporation Education Grants, Trout in the Classroom, US Forest Service conservation education programs and more!

-Earn approximately 40 hours of professional development credit, of which are ~24 CTLE credit hours.
+Earn CTLE credit hours through New York State Project Learning Tree.
+Exact number of credit hours varies by year.
 WAC staff will provide a certificate of completed professional development hours.
 No college credits are available at this time.

 – “This was one of the best experiences of my life.”
 2017 non-formal educator